-Alternatively, you and your adviser can choose to have fees paid from your Cash Management Account (CMA).
+Alternatively, you can choose to have fees paid from the Cash Management Account (CMA).
 The CMA is a cash account which sits outside of the product wrapper.
 This may be beneficial for a number of reasons depending on the product type (see table over the page).
-If you choose to use your CMA to fund fee payments, then it is important to periodically keep the CMA topped up to ensure the fees can be deducted from here.
-Topping up your CMA can easily be done via the Fidelity website or our App.
+If you choose to use the CMA to fund fee payments, then it is important to periodically keep the CMA topped up to ensure the fees can be deducted from here.
+Topping up the CMA can easily be done via the Fidelity Adviser Solutions website.

-The benefits of taking fees from the Cash Management Account (CMA)
+The benefits of taking fees from the Cash Management Account

-If you hold ISA accounts only If you hold sole-named Investment Accounts only If you hold ISA and sole-named Investment Accounts If you hold joint Investment Accounts By taking fees from the CMA and not the ISA, this will maximise the amount held in the tax-free ISA wrapper.
+Clients with ISA accounts only Clients with sole-named Investment Accounts only Clients with ISA and sole-named Investment Accounts Clients with joint Investment Accounts By taking fees from the CMA and not the ISA, this will maximise the amount held in the tax-free ISA wrapper.
 Selling assets in an Investment Account could affect your Capital Gains Tax (CGT) position.
-Therefore, choosing fees to be taken from the CMA could help to minimise the impact of CGT.
-Choosing fees to be taken from the CMA could help to maximise the amount held in the tax-free ISA as well as minimise the impact of Capital Gains Tax (CGT).
+Therefore, choosing for fees to be taken from the CMA could help to minimise the impact of CGT.
+Choosing for fees for both these accounts to be taken from the CMA could help to maximise the amount held in the tax-free ISA as well as minimise the impact of CGT.
 CMA not available for joint accounts.
 What happens if the CMA is depleted or has a zero balance?
 We will default back to the ISA account.
-Within the ISA account, we will take fees from any cash available, or where there is insufficient cash, your adviser can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
+Within the ISA account, we will take fees from any cash available, or where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
 We will default back to the Investment Account.
-Within the Investment Account, we will take fees from any cash available, or where there is insufficient cash, your adviser can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
+Within the Investment Account, we will take fees from any cash available, or where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
 We will default to using the Investment Account.
-Within the Investment Account, we will take fees from any cash available, or where there is insufficient cash, your adviser can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
-Whilst we default to the largest Investment Account when you have multiple accounts, you have the flexibility to specify which account we use for any shortfall, which may be the ISA account should that be more appropriate.
-We will then take fees from any cash available, or where there is insufficient cash, your adviser can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
+Within the Investment Account, we will take fees from any cash available, or where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
+Whilst we default to the largest Investment Account, applicable when you have multiple accounts, you have the flexibility to specify which account we use for any shortfall, which may be the ISA account should that be more appropriate.
+We will then take fees from any cash available, or where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
 Not applicable.
-Within the joint account, we take fees from any cash available, or where there is insufficient cash, your adviser can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
-As stated above, selling investments in an Investment Account could potentially affect your Capital Gains Tax (CGT) position, so using cash available or nominating a specific fund will help to minimise this.
+Within the joint account, we take fees from any cash available, or where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.
+As stated above, selling investments in an Investment Account could potentially affect your CGT position, so using cash available or nominating a specific fund will help to minimise this.